SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 For example, if you've got the [SANDBOX](../../s4hana/sandbox) component set up (including a [destination](destinations.md) for it), you can increase the `BRAIN_LEVEL` to 2, to have the sales order header details retrieved from the OData service API_SALES_ORDER_SRV proxied by the that component.

+> A recent update to the libraries in CAP that provide this level of support means that if an entity in the imported OData service is prefixed with a namespace, then if the service definition has the same name as the namespace (in this case `API_SALES_ORDER_SRV`) then it will automatically try that prefix in building the query.
+If the service definition name is different (in this case, it is, being `S4SalesOrders`) then the namespace needs to be specified explicitly.
+This means that the `SELECT` target is now `SELECT.one('API.SALES_ORDER_SRV.A_SalesOrder')` rather than just `SELECT.one('A_SalesOrder')`.

 This is how you'd do that - basically you can specify the value for `BRAIN_LEVEL`, while restarting the service, this time giving an explicit value for the variable, like this:

 ```sh